harshi1111/fresh-harvest/README.md

 # NVH Agri Green
 *Premium Vettiver Cultivation · Tamil Nadu, India*

-A modern, responsive single-page business website representing **NVH Agri Green**, focused on premium vettiver cultivation using innovative grow-bag technology.
-Designed with clarity, performance, and a calm, natural aesthetic in mind.
+A modern, **dynamic**, and **fully responsive** single-page business website for **NVH Agri Green**, showcasing premium vettiver cultivation using innovative grow-bag technology.
+The website is actively maintained and optimized to ensure consistent performance, reliability, and an up-to-date digital presence.

 ---